 What Does The Term “Carb Limit” Mean?

-The “carb limit” that you might have already seen mentioned in some articles about keto diet, is the specific amount of carbs above which you’d be kicked out of ketosis.
+The “carb limit” that you might have already seen mentioned in some articles about the keto diet is the specific amount of carbs you need to stay in ketosis.
+Eating above this amount means you’ll be kicked out of ketosis.

 These will vary based on their specific energy needs, insulin sensitivity, activity levels, and possibly also on the timing and the type of carbs that are consumed.